 Why use a bike phone mount?

-However, thanks to a host of clever cycling apps, a lot of basic functionality – mapping and ride recording, can be managed by a smartphone.
+However, thanks to a host of clever cycling apps, a lot of basic functionality such as mapping and ride recording can be managed by a smartphone.
 If you don’t want all the extra metrics, then using your smartphone with a bike phone mount will save you the financial outlay of a GPS computer.

 If a smartphone on the handlebars seems like best option for you right now, then you’ll need a mount to keep it safe.
 All mounts are not made equal – and there’s a host of different styles – each with their pros and cons.